 The Center for Urban Language Teaching and Research (CULTR) firmly believes teachers are the heart and soul of education.
-Focused on schools in urban areas, CULTR offers foreign language teachers the necessary backing they need to properly give their students the skills and support that leads to proficiency in foreign languages.
+Focused on schools in urban areas, CULTR offers world language teachers the necessary backing they need to properly give their students the skills and support that leads to proficiency in all languages.
 In particular, CULTR offers a variety of immersive professional development workshops and a research-focused seminar on teacher retention.
 CULTR’s summer workshops focus on innovative uses of technology in language teaching, classroom assessment practices, and methodologies for teaching heritage language students, and its Language Teacher Retention Seminar identifies strategies for effective teacher support and retention, motivation, and coping strategies.
 Please visit each section of the website through the following portals to learn more today.

 Moreover, our LRC provides renowned professional development opportunities due, in part, to the place we call home.
 CULTR, nestled in metropolitan Atlanta at Georgia State University, continually assists teachers by capitalizing on our academic resources, professional networks, and track record of successful projects.